Sign in or register to access funds to pay for apprenticeship training.

 You cannot move funds between the accounts once they are set up.

-3. If you pay the apprenticeship levy
+3. How funding works if you pay the apprenticeship levy

 If you pay the apprenticeship levy, you will need to work with your: